akhilquotes/aid4u/README.md

 Navigate to https://aid4u.vercel.app/ to test application.

-`We have deployed our app initially using Spheron Compute to below url http://rltp13v0lddkpa8j1aklfiod5g.ingress.palmito.duckdns.org/, but as free plan is valid for only 15 days, deployed the application using Vercel.`
+`We have deployed our app initially using Spheron Compute to below url http://rltp13v0lddkpa8j1aklfiod5g.ingress.palmito.duckdns.org/ recorded demo and uploaded in youtube, but as free plan is valid for only 15 days, deployed the application using Vercel.`

 To run locally: